mne-tools/mne-cpp/doc/gh-pages/pages/development/qtwasmtutorial.md

 ## Running an application

- * Navigate to mne-cpp bin and start a server
+ * Navigate to mne-cpp/bin and start a server

    ```
    python3 -m http.server